Gulgez2003/SqlPhoneFormat/README.md

 SELECT @result AS Result
 ```
-In this example, the function is used to format the phone number '0501.'
-The result is then displayed in the Result column.
+In this example, the function is used to format the phone number '0501112222.'
+The result is then displayed in the `Result` column.